University of North Carolina can continue to consider race as a factor in admissions process, judge rules

 The challengers contend the Ivy League campus holds Asian Americans to a higher standard and essentially caps their numbers.
 The school counters that it sets no limits for Asian American students and that all applicants are considered individually based on many characteristics.

-The high court issued an order asking the Biden Department of Justice to offer its views on the case, which for the nine justices' own internal politics, means they postponed having to make a decision on whether and when to hear the controversy.
+The high court issued an order asking the Biden Department of Justice to offer its views on the case, effectively postponing having to make a decision on whether and when to hear the controversy.